 At Thomas Law Offices, our attorneys are currently taking cases for the following areas of criminal defense:

 When we receive a traffic ticket, we know right away if we’re guilty of the action we’re being charged with.
 Most tickets are given fairly, but sometimes the police officer makes a mistake or is having a bad day and issues out a violation unfairly.
-In these instances, a criminal defense attorney can fight against the violation and potentially remove it from a driver’s record.
+In these instances, a traffic violation lawyer can fight against the violation and potentially remove it from a driver’s record.

 If you’ve been charged with a traffic ticket for speeding, driving recklessly, disobeying the laws of traffic, or driving with a suspended/revoked license and feel you were wrongfully charged, we can make sure your rights are protected and potentially reverse the consequences of the violation.